fartem/adaptive-recycler-view/README.md

 #### XML

 Must be declared in layout with AdaptiveRecyclerView.
-It can be customized with parameters (all available parameters contains in example with `arv`).

 ```xml
 <com.smlnskgmail.jaman.adaptiverecyclerview.AdaptiveMessageView